Social Apex: Marketing firm channels millennial enthusiasm

-The Social Apex team features what Kulikov calls a “wide and diverse array of talents,” so its members work with small companies and startups to finesse their SEO strength, social media presence, advertisements, videography and other creative content.
+The Social Apex team features what Kulikov calls a “wide and diverse array of talents,” so its members work with small companies and startups to finesse their team of Kansas City SEO experts, social media presence, advertisements, videography and other creative content.

 One of Social Apex’s unique assets is its entirely millennial staff.
 Kulikov is 22, while his co-founders, Brandon Priest (COO) and Jake Bjorseth (Chief Growth Officer), are 22 and 19.
 CEO Mark Josey, formerly a corporate exec from Verizon and Sprint, also recently joined the executive team.

 The group started Social Apex after struggling to find positions in the corporate world that fit their qualifications and creative visions.
 They wanted to create an environment for intergenerational collaboration and to channel the skill sets and enthusiasm they saw in fellow millennials.

 “We’re really focused on helping our millennial workforce understand that the knowledge they have is valuable, and that it’s a meaningful way for them to create their own futures for themselves,” Kulikov said.

 While the agency itself devotes its energy and resources to growing other businesses’ brands, Social Apex has experienced no shortage of growth itself.
 In less than a year, the company’s staff has more than quintupled in size and has already tackled almost 300 projects.

 While its rapid development may be impressive, at its heart Social Apex remains a Kansas City-branded company, committed to best representing the creative spirit of KC businesses and startups.